 of employment by the employee on the Form W-4.
 Since the withholding

-is only an estimate, employees are given a yearly opportunity to
+is only an estimate, employees are given an annual opportunity to

 reconcile the amount of tax withheld with how much was owed.
 The